Rigby Park

-Rigby Park was an American harness racing track in South Portland, Maine, that was open from 1893 to 1899.
+Rigby Park was an American harness racing track in South Portland, Maine, which was open from 1893 to 1899.
 It was torn down in 1922 and replaced by the Rigby Yard, Maine's busiest rail yard.

 Beginnings

 In 1891, New England trotting horse owners, who had desired for many years to race in Maine, began working on establishing a track in the state.
 After being unable to find a suitable location in Portland, Maine, the focus turned to Old Orchard Beach, Maine, which believed a horse track would contribute to its success as a resort town.
 On December 29, 1891, the directors of the Mile Track Association of Maine held a meeting to discuss the proposed track and the vast majority of members opposed it, believing that the season would be too short and being so close to the ocean would be dangerous to the horses' cooling-off process.
 As a result of the inability to agree on a location, one faction of horsemen, led by John F. Haines and M. F. Porter began work on the Old Orchard Beach Kite Track while the Mile Track Association worked on a track in Portland.